longhornxa/small-group-manual/mission.rst

 	What About You?
 	^^^^^^^^^^^^^^^
-	1. Have you been on an outreach before?
+	1. Have you been on a missions trip or local outreach before?
 Describe your experience.

 	2. Is it hard for you to share your faith?
 Explain.